Ski Southern Utah: High Alpine Trails + Red Rock Wonder

 Day Four: Enjoy a drive along a portion of the Utah All-American Road: Scenic Byway 12 and quickly see why it earned its distinction.
 Your destination is Bryce Canyon National Park, which, at up to 9,000 feet above sea level, becomes a winter playground among an incredible vista of snowcapped hoodoos.
 Gear up for a snowy hike down into Bryce Canyon or a cross-country ski excursion along the canyon’s rim.

 Day Five: End your tour at Eagle Point Resort in the Tushar Mountain Range.
 This unique resort is known for the hidden stashes of powder that exist days after a storm and a low skier count that means it almost feels like you’re riding lifts in your own private ski area.
 Plus, no moguls.
 The friendly village is also the gateway to exploring the Tushars on snowshoes.
-Cap it all off with sunset in a hot tub on the patio.
+Cap it all off with sunset in a hot tub on the patio of one of its luxe Canyonside Collection accommodations.